*This post may contain affiliate links for which I earn commissions.*

 2) Start With What You Know

-Your brain has a fantastic ability to mentally record down many stuff you’ve come across.
+Your brain has a fantastic ability to mentally record down much stuff you’ve come across.
 It’s a matter of accessing those mental files…

 Simply put down what you know first.
 Waiting for everything may keep you waiting for a long, long time and you may never even get started.